 Part 1

-We exhibit faith when we rest in the knowledge that all the goodness we genuinely desire is waiting for us in heaven, even if it never materializes on earth.
+We exhibit faith when we rest in the knowledge that all the goodness we desire is waiting for us in heaven, even if it never materializes on earth.

 Part 2